 1) Switched to compact fluorescent light bulbs, except for one reading lamp.
 The trick is to make changes gradually that you can stick with, as opposed to, all at once.
 Small measures make a big difference collectively.

-2) When possible, I use salt, vinegar, baking soda and borax as household cleansers over commercial products, containing a multitude of chemicals.
+2) When possible, I use salt, vinegar, baking soda and borax as household cleaners over commercial products, containing a multitude of chemicals.
 Washing windows with vinegar and water really works!
 So does unclogging a drain using baking soda, vinegar and hot water.
 Click here to read how.

 3) I put more thought into why I buy stuff and have learned to live with less.
 Now I must have a valid reason to bring new things into my home.
 If you have $20 burning a hole in your pocket, why not deposit it into your bank account, or donate to a cause you believe in?
 Saving for a rainy day, or making this world a better place for another person pays greater dividends than buying material things you don't need.